MakeSchool-Tutorials/Make-School-iOS-Development-Course/P3-Server-Security/content.md

 #Next Steps

+1. Implement your custom `check_auth` method that actually uses the DB to compare encrypted passwords
+2. Create a `User` resource and endpoint that allows the client to sign up new users and test username and password of existing users (if you're unclear about how to structure this, come and ask :) )
+3. Make your API secure by implementing the requirements stated at the beginning of this step:
+	- Provide an endpoint that allows a client to register a new user by providing username and password
+	- Provide an endpoint that allows a user to verify credentials (username and password).
+It should return a status code of 200 (OK) for correct credentials and status code 401 (Unauthorized) for incorrect credentials
+	- The endpoint that allows clients to create trips should require authentication.
+The backend should associate the created trip with the authenticated user
+	- The endpoint that allows clients to retrieve trips should require authentication.
+It should only return trips that belong to the authenticated user

-Once you've implemented the modified API described at the beginning of this step the server is complete.
+Once you've implemented the modified API  the server is complete.
 From now on we'll focus on implementing the iOS client for Trip Planner.